Ryu Seong-hie: Hansel and Gretel

+Melodrama, big-budget period dramas and historical epics

 Late Autumn

-After taking a nearly year-long break, Ryu Seong-hie took on the role of art director for director Kim Tae-yong's film Late Autumn.
+After taking nearly a year-long break, Ryu took on the role of art director for Kim Tae-yong's film Late Autumn.
 The film features Tang Wei as Anna, a prisoner granted a 72-hour parole to visit her family in Seattle.
-During her time there, she befriends a South Korean fugitive portrayed by Hyun Bin.
-Late Autumn is a co-production involving South Korea, China, and the United States, and it serves as the fourth adaptation of the 1966 Lee Man-hee melodrama classic of the same title, which is unfortunately now lost.
+During her visit, she befriends a South Korean fugitive portrayed by Hyun Bin.
+Late Autumn is a co-production involving South Korea, China, and the United States, and it serves as the fourth adaptation of the now-lost 1966 Lee Man-hee melodrama of the same title.

-Ryu Seong-hui worked on Late Autumn after taking a break from films she felt were overly artistic.
-She discovered that working on the film was a positive experience for her.
-Shot in Seattle, she even assumed the role of location manager.
-With many scenes shot outdoors, the film presented a different approach to production design that she found enjoyable.
-Her work on Late Autumn is considered a significant point in her career.
+Ryu decided to work on Late Autumn after stepping back from films she felt were overly artistic.
+She found the experience of working on the film to be positive.
+Shot in Seattle, she also took on the role of location manager.
+With many scenes filmed outdoors, the project presented a different approach to production design that she enjoyed.
+Her work on Late Autumn is considered a significant milestone in her career.